-D3 Fall Х
+D3 Fall X

-D3 Winter Х
+D3 Winter X

 D3 Spring

 D3 Summer Х

-D4 Yes No Must a transfer applicant have a minimum number of credits completed or else must apply as an entering freshman? х D4 If yes, what is the minimum number of credits and the unit of measure?
-12 semester cr edits, college le vel, recommended
+D4 Yes No D4 Must a transfer applicant have a minimum number of credits completed or else must apply as an entering freshman?
+X D4 If yes, what is the minimum number of credits and the unit 12 semester cr edits, college le vel for transfer scholarship of measure? aligibility